SuperOfficeDocs/superoffice-docs/docs/en/ui/blogic/learn/extra-menus/properties.md

 * **Return to same screen**: Checking this box will automatically return the users to the screen where the button (or similar) was clicked.
 Otherwise the users would have to do this manually.

-  * Example of when to use this option: If you create a button (macro) in the **Request** screen to change the category of the request, you also want to return to the same request after the button is clicked.
+  * Example of when to use this option: If you create a button (macro) in the Request screen to change the category of the request, you also want to return to the same request after the button is clicked.

-  * Example of when NOT to use this option: If you create a button (script) that displays a lot of information on the screen, then you do not want this checked, since you want to view the information on the screen.
-The same goes for external URLs, since you want to go to the website when you click the button.
+  * Example of when NOT to use this option: If you create a button (script) that displays a lot of information on the screen, then you do not want this checked, because you want to view the information on the screen.
+The same goes for external URLs, because you want to go to the website when you click the button.

 * **Append &lt;usec&gt;**: &lt;usec&gt; is the session key for the NetServer session.
 To make a web panel work with NetServer using authentication, this key must be included.